virgili0/Virgilio/Specializations/DataPreprocessing.md

 As usual the structure I've planned to get you started consists of having a [general overview](https://searchbusinessanalytics.techtarget.com/definition/data-preparation), and then dive deep into each data processing situation you can encounter.

+[Here](https://towardsdatascience.com/data-pre-processing-techniques-you-should-know-8954662716d6) you have a gentle end-to-end panoramic view of the entire process.

 The concepts through which we're going are are the following:

 - Don't Joke With Data